 These Are The Helpful Products Mentioned In This Article:

-- Airpods Pro (here on Amazon): With noise cancellation, a sleek profile design, and a longer-lasting battery, the newest members of the Apple AirPods family are a great set of buds for anyone that wants to tune out the world and listen out to their music without any of the extra bulk.
+- Airpods Pro 2nd Gen (check the latest price here on Amazon): With noise cancellation, a sleek profile design, and a longer-lasting battery, the newest members of the Apple AirPods family are a great set of buds for anyone who wants to tune out the world and listen out to their music without any of the extra bulk.